sakisec/Melodie-Game-Decomp/README.md

 ## Download

-The game is accesible only on Windows as an `.exe`, you can download the `.zip` here:
+The game is accessible only on Windows as an `.exe`, you can download the `.zip` here:

 - [Download Melodie_Pet_Game.zip (MediaFire)](https://www.mediafire.com/file/l35eom1p8h1iz3q/Melodie_Game.zip/file)